sensei-hacker/inavwiki/iNavFlight-Missions.md

 There is a [RC Groups support forum](http://www.rcgroups.com/forums/showthread.php?t=2633708)

+Use on MS Windows requires Cygwin or WSL (or a virtual machine).

 ## Mobile Flight (IOS / iphone).

 Mobile Flight: Configuration and ground control app for iNav (and Betaflight) on iPhone http://www.rcgroups.com/forums/showthread.php?t=2601895&highlight=ios.

 ## iNav Configurator

 Since version 1.9.2, the iNav configurator provides rudimentary mission planning capabilities.
-As it has no ability to local store files, missions must the saved to EEPROM if it is necessary to store the mission for transport.
-In the field, eeprom-stored missions can be restored using [stick commands](https://github.com/iNavFlight/inav/blob/master/docs/Controls.md).
+Since 2.2 it can save and restore missions to the file system.

 ## Potential solutions for other platforms

 [impload](https://github.com/stronnag/impload) is a cross-platform command line application to upload / download /save / restore missions in a number of formats to an iNav flight controller.
 Supported formats include:

-* MW XML mission files (as used by [mwp](https://github.com/stronnag/mwptools), ezgui, mission planner for inav)
+* MW XML mission files (as used by [mwp](https://github.com/stronnag/mwptools), ezgui, mission planner for inav, iNav configurator)
 * apmplanner / qgroundcontrol mission files
 * GPX files (tracks, routes, waypoints)
 * KML, KMZ files